DR Launcher

 Do paid directories actually help SEO in 2026?

-The right ones do.
-A paid listing on a directory that is indexed, gives a dofollow link, and doesn't force a reciprocal badge is a clean one-way backlink — exactly the signal that moves Domain Rating.
+The right ones can.
+A paid listing is worth considering when the directory has a real public page, a quick submission flow, clear pricing, no reciprocal badge requirement, and enough authority/relevance to justify the fee.
 The catch is that most paid directories fail at least one of those tests, which is why we manually tested 200+ and only kept the 50+ that pass.
 Spammy or deindexed directories do nothing, or worse.

 What is the difference between a free and paid directory listing?

 On almost every directory we tested, the free tier requires you to embed a 'Featured on X' badge or a link back to them on your homepage or footer.
-That's a reciprocal link, and it's worth far less than a clean one-way link.
-The paid tier usually drops the badge requirement and gives you a permanent dofollow link.
-You're paying to remove the reciprocal strings, not just to skip a queue.
+That's a reciprocal requirement, and it clutters your own site.
+The paid tier usually drops the badge requirement, speeds up approval, and gives you a permanent public listing.
+You're paying for a cleaner, faster submission path, not just to skip a queue.

 How many paid directories do I need to reach DR 20?